SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Loving Hut in San Francisco is part of the largest chain of vegan restaurants in the world, but this franchise is family-owned and offers a menu that varies from other Loving Huts in other major cities.

-The focus here really is the food and not the atmosphere, although its location in the Inner Sunset makes for the perfect hearty vegan meal after wandering around Golden Gate Park.
+The focus here really is the food, not the atmosphere.
+Its location in the Inner Sunset makes for the perfect hearty vegan meal after wandering around Golden Gate Park.

 Address: 524 Irving Street